Home Healthy Aging 5 High Calorie Breakfasts to Gain Weight

 3. In a large bowl, combine dry ingredients: buckwheat flour, almond flour, rolled oats, acacia fiber, psyllium fiber, protein powder, carob, green powder, baking soda, salt, and cinnamon.
 Mix well.

-4. Then in another large bowl, add milk, molasses, maple syrup, applesauce, vanilla extract, and olive oil.
+4. Then in another large bowl, add your wet ingredients: milk, molasses, maple syrup, applesauce, vanilla extract, and olive oil.
 Mix with a small beater or in the blender.

 5. Beat eggs for three minutes and then add to liquid ingredients.
 Stir to mix.
-You may need to add another ½ cup water or so to get the consistency correct (Fiber changes the way muffin ingredients usually act and need more fluid to be absorbed.).
+You may need to add another ½ cup water or so to get the consistency correct (fiber changes the way muffin ingredients usually act and needs more fluid to be absorbed).

-6. Then pour liquid ingredients into the dry ones, stirring to mix.
+6. Then pour the liquid ingredients into the dry ones, stirring to mix.
 Do not overbeat.

 7. Finally, add chocolate chips, carrots, and almonds.

-9. Pour batter into muffin cups and back 20 to 25 minutes or until a toothpick inserted in the middle comes out clean.
+9. Pour batter into muffin cups and bake for 20 to 25 minutes or until a toothpick inserted in the middle comes out clean.

 Fried potatoes, 3/4 cup (add onions, garlic, fennel)

-Vegetable omelet with 3 eggs, tomatoes, onions, garlic, parsley, dandelion greens, broccoli)
+Vegetable omelet with 3 eggs, tomatoes, onions, garlic, parsley, dandelion greens, and broccoli

 Avocado salsa on top of omelet